 Location: here

-Casa de Bicos is beautiful historical building in Alfama district.
+Casa de Bicos is a beautiful historical building in Alfama district.

 The ashes of the writer are actually in front of the foundation.